Sign in

 Question

-Stephen Grambling of Morgan Stanley asked about operating expenses in Las Vegas and the Regional segments, inquiring about any unique items that affected the year-over-year growth after adjusting for insurance proceeds.
-He also asked for the revenue growth split between iGaming and OSB for BetMGM.
+Stephen Grambling from Morgan Stanley asked about underlying operating expense growth in Las Vegas and the Regional segments, excluding insurance proceeds, and sought clarification on the revenue growth split between iGaming and OSB for BetMGM.

 Answer

-Executive Jonathan Halkyard identified approximately $20 million in higher collections expense in Las Vegas and about $15 million in unusual operational and workers' comp expenses in the Regions as unique items in the quarter.
+Executive Jonathan Halkyard identified approximately $20 million in unusual collections expense in Las Vegas and $15 million in non-recurring operational expenses in the Regions.
 He also noted that FTE counts were flat to down year-over-year.
-CEO William Hornbuckle clarified that BetMGM's revenue growth was split almost evenly, with sports up 'a little over 20%' and iGaming 'almost at that same point.'
+CEO William Hornbuckle clarified that for BetMGM, both sports betting and iGaming revenue growth were 'on par,' at just over 20% each.

 Ask Fintool Equity Research AI

-Stephen Grambling's questions to Harley-Davidson Inc (HOG) leadership • Q2 2025
+Stephen Grambling's questions to HARLEY-DAVIDSON (HOG) leadership • Q2 2025

 Question